shreya2611-git/git-essential-training-5988161/example_02.md

-This is new file to be pulled.
+This is new file to be pulled!